 The Suzuki Jimny is quite good on gas.
 As gas is expensive in Iceland and we drove a lot, we were very grateful to save some money.
 There’s a spare tire in case you run into trouble on the road.
 The radio has a USB input, which didn’t seem to work with Justin’s iPhone 5, but it worked with my Samsung Note 5.
 It’s always great to blast some road trip tunes.

 Renting a car in Iceland was such a good idea as we drove all over the place.
 The best part of a road trip around Iceland?
 Being able to stop wherever you want, whenever you want.
 If we saw something that looked interesting, we pulled over to take a look.
 If we decided to spend two hours at that one waterfall, we did it without any difficulty.
 On many days, we reached our accommodation late at night because we were out exploring all day.
 A car rental gave us the flexibility to make the trip exactly how we wanted it.

 Iceland car rental tips: In Iceland, it is the law to drive with your headlights on at all times.
 We didn’t think to turn the headlights on – we were in the land of the midnight sun!
 However, after every car started flashing their high beams at us, we realized something was up.
 After a quick Google search, we turned our lights on for the rest of the trip.
 If we ever forgot, the first car that passed us reminded us as a courtesy.
 Thanks for helping out these two naive tourists, Icelanders!

 We drove around the Ring Road in a counter-clockwise direction, with a detour to see the Westfjords.
-I wrote an article about our Iceland itinerary before we left, and you can check out all of our Iceland posts here.
+You can check out all of our Iceland posts here.
 For the most part, we stuck to our original plans.
 Of course, there were many random places we saw along the way, and some places that we ran out of time to visit.